Estimating synthetic turf athletic field costs

 - This comparison is for a project in Los Angeles, CA

-- There are a lot of items that can affect cost estimates such as base work, gravel costs, labor, prevailing wage, taxes, contractor markup, site constraints, union, turf quality, freight of materials, etc.
+- Many items can affect cost estimates, such as base work, gravel costs, labor, prevailing wage, taxes, contractor markup, site constraints, union, turf quality, freight of materials, etc.

-- Don’t use this for budgeting purposes.
-Its intention is to illustrate that if you reuse Envirofill for two lifecycles, the costs over two fields is less.
+- Don’t use this chart for budgeting purposes.
+It intends to illustrate that the costs over two fields are less if you reuse Envirofill for two lifecycles.

-- In our comparison, all systems have a pad, because its best practice to do so!
+- In our comparison, the systems include shock pads.
+It’s best practice to have one.